Bayesian Geostatistics Using Predictive Stacking: Simulation

-In Section~\ref{app: maps_w}, we pick one run for each simulation study and illustrate the interpolated maps of the predicted response on held out locations and expected latent processes over all locations generated by different fitting algorithms.
-The predicted response resembles the de-noised response ($x(s)^\T\beta + z(s)$, not $y(s)$), and the estimated latent process shares a similar pattern with the raw data.
-The latent process estimated by stacking of predictive densities is observed to be slightly smoother than those estimated by other algorithms, while the predictions of the response on unobserved locations fitted by different fitting algorithms are almost indistinguishable.
+Section~\ref{app: maps_w} illustrates the interpolated maps of the predicted outcome at held out locations and the expected latent processes over all locations generated by different fitting algorithms.
+The posterior predictive means, $\mathbb{E}(y(s)\given y)$, and $\mathbb{E}(z(s)\given y)$, share similar patterns with the raw data.
+The mean of $z(s)$ estimated by stacking of predictive densities appears smoother than those estimated from $\mathcal{M}_0$, full Bayes and stacking of means, while the predicted mean of $y(s)$ at unobserved locations are indistinguishable across all methods.